BookHaven/BookHaven-FE/README.md

 </div>
 <br>
   <p align="center">
-    BookHaven is a web application built for the Turing School of Software and Design's Mod 4 Capstone project. </br>
+    BookHaven is a full-stack web application built for the Turing School of Software and Design's Mod 4 Capstone project. </br>
-    Read more about project requirements <a href=project-requirements>here</a>.
+    Read more about project requirements <a href='https://mod4.turing.edu/projects/capstone/'>here</a>.
     <br />
     <br />
-    Check out our <a href='https://the-book-haven.vercel.app'>deployed website</a>!
+    <strong>Check out our <a href='https://the-book-haven.vercel.app'>deployed website</a>!</strong>
   </p>